nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Listing all classes: `list_class`

-Shows a list of all persons in the address book.
+Shows a list of all classes in the address book.

 Format: `list_class`

+Expected output: The command will display the list of all classes.
+If there are no existing classes, the command will return a message indicating that there are no classes currently.

 ---

 ## FAQ